nick-otter/nick-otter.github.io/_posts/2023-02-17-The Five Best Problem Solving Strategies.md

 They allow you to identify the root causes of a problem as well as to identify its potential solutions.

 ![](/assets/issue_trees.jpg)

+# A Bonus Round

+Questions to help you face reality:
+* What’s happening now?
+* What do you need to know?
+* What’s working well and what isn’t?
+* What kept you from trying other things?
+* Where are you now in relation to your goal?
+* What is preventing you from obtaining your goals?

+Questions to help you discover what you will do:
+* What do you need to put into place first?
+* What actions will you take over the next week?
+* What will be the next step you take in the next 24 hours?
+* How/ when/ who/ where/ what will you do to move forward?

 ---